The deadline to apply for the class of 2024 is extended to May 1, 2024.

 Your institution will notify our office of your eligibility for renewal.
 You are not required to reapply or submit a FAFSA each year to renew your scholarship.

-Students may take a leave of absence from college without losing the Promise Scholarship.
-Promise Scholarship students are expected to maintain continuous enrollment in addition to the other renewal requirements set forth in this section.
-However, an institution of higher education may waive this requirement for a medical or family bereavement absence consistent with program policies.
-The institution may also grant a leave of absence for students entering or being called to military active duty, or enrolling in a study abroad program, internship, or co-op program.
+Yes, students may take a leave of absence from college without losing eligibility if they take the necessary steps to place the scholarship into a deferment status.
+Promise Scholarship students are expected to maintain continuous enrollment but may request a leave of absence from the institution for a medical or family bereavement, entering or being called to military active duty, or enrolling in a study abroad program, internship, or co-op program.

-Other requests for leaves of absence must be submitted in writing by the student to the Director of State Financial Aid Programs.
-Student leave of absence requests submitted to the Director may include, but are not limited to:
+Other deferment requests must be submitted in writing by the student to the Director of State Financial Aid Programs at Promise@wvhepc.edu.
+Deferment requests submitted to the Director may include, but are not limited to:

 - The pursuit of programs related directly to the student’s educational program